 Designing for Inclusivity

-- Priority Seating and Space: Designated priority seating and ample space for mobility aids ensure comfort during commutes.
+- Priority Seating and Mobility-Aid Space: Designated priority seating areas and space for walkers, wheelchairs, and other mobility aids are standard across the modern fleet.

 Senior Discounts and Fare Programs